 Included: Transportation, hotel accommodation in 3 star hotels, 2 meals daily – breakfast & lunch or dinner as in itinerary, entry fees, English Speaking Tour Guide

-Excluded: International flight to/from Ghana, fees to Panafest programs, travel insurance, visa fees, meals not indicated in the itinerary, beverages at meals, items of a personal nature, tips to service providers, any item or service not specifically listed in the itinerary as included
+Excluded: International flight to/from Ghana, fees to Panafest programs where applicable, travel insurance, visa fees, meals not indicated in the itinerary, beverages at meals, COVID19 tests upon arrival and departure, items of a personal nature, tips to service providers, any item or service not specifically listed in the itinerary as included

 Disclaimer: Since the Panafest Foundation is responsible for the organization of the festival, Sunset African Tours shall not be held responsible for cancellations or change of dates of the festival.